Eye balm; Ground raspberry; Indian paint

 Goldenseal is a small plant with a single hairy stem.
 It has two jagged 5 lobed leaves, small flowers, and raspberry-like fruit.
 The bitter tasting rhizome, or root, is bright yellow or brown, twisted, and wrinkled.
 Goldenseal can be found growing wild in rich, shady soil in the northern United States, but it is now grown mostly on farms.

 Goldenseal contains a compound called berberine that kills many types of bacteria in test tubes, including the ones that cause diarrhea.
-Berberine has also been shown to kill a wide range of other types of germs in test tubes, such as those that cause candida (yeast) infections and various parasites such as tapeworms and Giardia.
-Berberine may also activate white blood cells, making them more effective at fighting infection and strengthening the immune system.
+Berberine also kills a wide range of other types of germs in test tubes, such as those that cause candida (yeast) infections and parasites such as tapeworms and Giardia.
+Berberine may also activate white blood cells, making them better at fighting infection and strengthening the immune system.